 - Can be used in jams, jellies, sauces, syrups, and sorbet.

-If you haven’t eaten rambutan before, and want to start it during pregnancy, take your doctor’s opinion on it.
+If you haven’t eaten rambutan before, and want to start it during pregnancy, ask your doctor’s opinion on it.
 Eat a small fruit and see if you are having any adverse effects.
 If you are having any effects, stop eating the fruit.

 Have you eaten rambutan during pregnancy?
 Tell us about it in the comment section below.